July 18, 2019 Weather Forecast

 South Point

-This Afternoon: Scattered showers.
-Mostly cloudy, with a high near 86.
-Windy, with an east wind around 30 mph, with gusts as high as 39 mph.
-Chance of precipitation is 40%.
+Today: Scattered showers after 1pm.
+Mostly sunny, with a high near 86.
+Windy, with an east wind 25 to 30 mph, with gusts as high as 39 mph.
+Chance of precipitation is 30%.
 New precipitation amounts of less than a tenth of an inch possible.

-Tonight: Scattered showers, mainly before midnight.
+Tonight: Scattered showers.
 Mostly cloudy, with a low around 75.
 Windy, with an east northeast wind 26 to 29 mph, with gusts as high as 37 mph.
-Chance of precipitation is 50%.
+Chance of precipitation is 40%.
 New precipitation amounts of less than a tenth of an inch possible.

 Friday: Mostly sunny, with a high near 86.
 Windy, with an east wind 24 to 26 mph, with gusts as high as 34 mph.